Q: Are you a full-time Albuquerque wedding photographer operating a professional business?

 Q: You seem a little green as a business.
 I’m not sure I should hire you.

 A: Fair enough, but there’s more to it than that!
 Lemme explain.

 I became a photographer long before deciding to start my own business.
 Starting on a 35mm film camera, I honed and perfected my skills before marketing myself as a “wedding photographer.”
 Unfortunately, many photographers who are just starting out will shoot a friend’s wedding for free or for low cost to gain experience.
 I personally feel that no one’s wedding should be used for practice, so I developed my other skills needed to be a wedding photographer.
 When you hire me, you’re hiring a portrait photographer (formal photos of the couple), a family photographer (group and family formals), an event photographer, an architecture photographer (your venue), and a food photographer, among other things.
 I took the time to learn how to be each one of those photographers before wrapping them all into one.
 My many years of working in customer service also taught me to put my clients first, so if you search for and read our online reviews, I think you’ll feel confident that you’re making the right decision.
 Ask us where you can find those, and we’ll direct you to a few reputable websites.

 Q: Do you have a second photographer with you?
-If so, who will they be and have you photographed a wedding with them?

 Q: So what's your style?
 How do you like to photograph weddings and what can I expect from the images you give me?